evocn/evocn.github.io/content/music.md

 # My Music

 I put the best songs I write here!
-They're ordered from newest to oldest.
+The newest stuff is up top.

 I made most of these songs using Logic Pro on a Mac Mini and an Akai MPK 249.